execas/execas.github.io/_posts/2018-12-02-ftp-in-linux.md

 ### SELinux

-The data directory `/var/ftp/pub` is created during installation with the following SELinux context:
+The data directory `/var/ftp/pub` is created during the installation with the following SELinux context:

 ```
 ~]# ls -Z /var/ftp